GamagePerera/Claims-Denial-Reduction-Strategy/README.md

 # Medicare-Claims-Analysis
-This project analyzes Medicare claims data using SQL, Excel, and Tableau to identify approval rates, common errors, and provider performance
+This project analyzes Medicare claims data using SQL, Excel, and Tableau to identify approval rates, common errors, and provider performance.

+Business Problem :
+This project focuses on analyzing Medicare claims data to identify common errors, provider performance, and claim approval trends.
+The goal is to improve claim processing efficiency and reduce unnecessary denials.

 Key Insights from the Analysis